lockss/lockss-turtles/README.rst

 Configuring
 -----------

-When Turtles looks for a configuration file, it looks in the following directories in sequence until it finds a the matching file:
+When Turtles looks for a configuration file, it looks in the following directories in sequence until it finds the matching file:

-*  ``${HOME}/config/turtles``
+*  ``${HOME}/.config/turtles``

 *  ``/etc/turtles``